aleksey-hoffman/sigma-file-manager/README.md

 ## Join

-#### 🎉 Supporter goal: 4 of 30 people joined
+#### 🎉 Supporter goal: 4 of 500 people joined

-Supporters get rewards for supporting this project on Patreon:
+Supporters get rewards for supporting this project on Patreon.
+Check out the list of rewards:

-- Your issues (feature requests) will have higher priority and a `supporter 💖` label;
-- You will be able to vote and decide which features should be prioritized;
-- You will get to see Patreon-only posts, and screenshots showcasing new features during development;
-- Your name and the link to your project / website will be displayed on this page;
-- You will get access to a private Discord where you can learn, get advice, get help, have fun, and just chat with me and other community members;
-- Also, thanks to your support, you and everyone else will be getting new features in the app more frequently.

-If you like the app, consider supporting my work by joining our community on Patreon.
-I have a lot of awesome things in development for you guys, but the luck of funding makes it really difficult to create anything.

-Check out the full list of rewards on Patreon:

 <a target="_blank" href="https://patreon.com/sigma_file_manager">
   <img